-Nazaneen Ismail Ali is a Senior Procurement Specialist and Procurement Hub Coordinator working in the Governance Global Practice - Southern and East Africa region and is currently based in the World Bank office in Washington D.C.
-Of her more than 30 years of experience, the last 15 years has featured intense involvement in World Bank public procurement operations and extensive advisory services to governments in the planning and execution of reform programs, including assessment and modernization of countries’ public procurement systems, introduction of innovations in their practices, and related capacity-building activities.
+Nazaneen Ali is a Lead Procurement Specialist and Procurement Hub Coordinator for the World Bank in MENA based in Washington, DC.
+She has over 17 years of public procurement operational and advisory services experience working with governments on planning and execution of reform programs, including: assessment and modernization of public procurement systems, introduction of innovations in their practices, building capacity, and promoting SME and gender inclusion.